pkarsy/rcCalibrator/README.md

 # OsccalCalibrator
 Calibration of the internal RC oscillator of atmega328p chip, and OSCCAL aware UART bootloader(ATmegaBOOT).
 The hardware consists of a USBasp programmer and a DS3231 module, and of course the programmer can be used for its normal purpose to flash the chips.
+The LCD is optional.

 ### WARNING
 The use of this utility will erase all the contents of your MCU without notice.